p0t4t0sandwich/BeeNameGeneratorPlugin/README.md

 - Built proper classes for GSON to serialize/deserialize to when using the API
 - Capitalize the first letter of the name
+- Updated Sponge API versions 9, 10, and 11